 Just a scene from the last days of Kőszeg’s siege in 1532:

 As it was, the Turks had been storming the walls mightily ever since dawn and were pushing back the defenders, even Captain Jurisics received a wound.
 Everything was hopeless, the enemy was in the castle already.
 Legend says that the folks in Kőszeg held a Holy Mass at 5 o’clock in the morning in the Saint Jakab church.
 They wanted to get prepared for certain death, and at the same time, they wanted to witness the wedding of Markó Bálint and his bride, Margit.
-The bride was dressed in white and the people took on their brightest clothes, too.
+The bride was dressed in her best dress and the people took on their brightest clothes, too.
 In the meantime, the defenders could not stop the Turks and were forced back until the church’s wall.

 Seeing this, Markó Bálint took his sword and joined the soldiers but his bride followed him with a drawn sword.
-The people poured out from the church and rushed to the help of the yelling, screaming bride who attacked the enemy like an avenging angel.
+The people poured out of the church and rushed to the help of the yelling, screaming bride who attacked the enemy like an avenging angel.
 Margit wanted to defend her love by all means and she was slaughtering the enemy.
 On her heels, the folks were so loud that the foe got frightened by this unexpected sight, and turning their back, they fled.
 What a surreal scene.

 Later, the shocked Janissaries told their officers that they were not able to fight against heavenly creatures who took the shape of humans.
 The siege was lifted and the army of Sultan Suleiman returned home.
 However, to save face, the Ottomans were allowed to put their flag on the ruins of the small castle that blocked their way toward Vienna against all the odds.
 Without the miracle of St. Martin or Lady Margit, it would also have been a remarkable deed.
 Ever since, the burghers of Kőszeg have been tolling their bells every day at 11 AM, commemorating the time when the Turks left for home.